transloadit/node-sdk/README.md

 You can provide these keys inside `options`:

 * `params` - an object containing your `template_id`, `notify_url`, some steps that overwrite your Transloadit template and other params to control Transloadit behavior.
-* `fields` - an object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).
 * `waitForCompletion` - A boolean (default is `false`) to indicate whether you want to wait for the Assembly to finish with all encoding results present before the callback is called.
 If `waitForCompletion` is `true`, this SDK will poll for status updates and call `doneCb` when all encoding work is done.
 During each polling action, `progressCb(ret)` is called with the current Upload progress in `uploadProgress` and then, *once the Assembly finished uploading*, Assembly Execution Status in `assemblyProgress` inside a result object as its only argument.

+You can provide these keys inside `params`:
+* `fields` - An object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).
+* `template_id` - The ID of the Template that contains your Assembly Instructions. steps and template_id are mutually exclusive, and supplying one of these is required.
+* `notify_url` - Transloadit can send a Pingback to your server when the Assembly is completed.
+We'll send the Assembly Status in JSON encoded string inside a transloadit field in a multipart POST request to the URL supplied here.

+**Note:** For more information about what keys are supported for params, please see our docs about [Supported keys inside the params field](https://transloadit.com/docs/api/#supported-keys-inside-the-params-field)

 Here is an example for a progressCb function: